pocketpy/pocketpy/docs/index.md

 # Welcome to PocketPy

-PocketPy is a lightweight(~8000 LOC) Python interpreter for game engines.
+pkpy is a lightweight(~8000 LOC) Python interpreter for game engine/apps.

 It is extremely easy to embed.
 Including a compiler, optimizer and bytecode virtual machine.
 All of them are available in a single header file `pocketpy.h`, without external dependencies.